dyna-gaff/dynatrace_managed_installation/README.md

 # Dynatrace Managed Installation
 This repository will contain a guide on how to deploy a Dynatrace Managed Cluster.
-After deploying the cluster we will install a cluster ActiveGate, environment ActiveGate, the OneAgent, and EasyTravel
+After deploying the cluster we will install: a cluster ActiveGate, an environment ActiveGate, the OneAgent, and EasyTravel.
-1. Section One - Getting Started
+1. Getting Started
-  1. Prerequisites
-1. Section Two - Installing a Managed Cluster
+1. Installing a Managed Cluster
-1. Section Three - Installing a Cluster ActiveGate
+1. Installing a Cluster ActiveGate
-1. Section Four - Installing an Environment ActiveGate
+1. Installing an Environment ActiveGate
-1. Section Five - Installing OneAgent
+1. Installing OneAgent
-1. Section Six - Installing EasyTravel
+1. Installing EasyTravel